-Security, quality of life, stability, and business opportunities are those strong factors that attract businesses, investments, and people and the social totality could offer them.
+Security, quality of life, stability and business opportunities are those strong factors that attract businesses, investments, and people and the social totality could offer them.
 Smart people, who are engaged in sustainable living, could develop smart cities.
-You can define sustainability in this matter to reduce using resources which are not renewable, preserving environment, powerful and manifold economy, independent societies as well as diversity and vitality of the economy, welfare and satisfying initial needs of human.
-As per Bouzguenda, Alalouch & Fava, (2019), ICT could enhance citizens' participation, develop social and environmental, and human assets in smart cities which makes them social-oriented.
+Hence, sustainability means to reduce using resources which are not renewable, preserving environment, powerful and manifold economy, independent societies as well as diversity and vitality of the economy, welfare and satisfying initial needs of human.
+As per Bouzguenda, Alalouch & Fava, (2019), ICT could enhance citizens' participation, develop social and environmental, and human assets in smart cities which make them social-oriented.

 It is essential policies that are extracted from society perspectives, user's satisfaction and focus on around design to make sustainability for smart cities (Macke, Rubim Sarate & de Atayde Moschen, 2019).